Message mode

 values and manually provide them for the mode

-, but for your convenience there’s a set of constants which you may use to construct the compound mode
+, but for your convenience there is a set of constants you may use to easily construct the compound mode

 Note that there are other message-sending functions — they do not use the SendParameters